Are you looking for a way to monitor your credit?

 Most companies offer several premium plans.
-For instance, $20 a month might let you monitor your credit reports.
-But $25 a month might also get you identity theft monitoring.
-These deluxe plans look for fraud outside your credit report.
+For instance, $20 a month help you monitor your credit reports. $25 a month might also get you identity theft monitoring.
+Deluxe plans look for fraud outside your credit report.

 1. Credit Karma

 Credit Karma is one of the best free credit monitoring services.
 For starters, you get a free VantageScore 3.0 credit score and credit report.
 This information updates weekly from Equifax and TransUnion.

 The VantageScore 3.0 credit score isn’t nearly as widely used by lenders as FICO credit scores.
 But it gives you a firm idea of how healthy your credit profile is.

 You will receive credit monitoring alerts when questionable events happen.
 For instance, I got an alert after opening a new online savings account.
 They also send alerts when you repay a loan in full.

 Credit Karma also offers free data breach monitoring.
 Since 2012, I know of two leaked passwords stemming from nine public data breaches.

 At this time, Credit Karma doesn’t offer family monitoring plans.
 You will need to pay for a premium plan from another service.

 Why We Like Credit Karma